-You are reading about: "Cryptocurrency Branding 101: Naming a Cryptocurrency"
+You are reading about: "Cryptocurrency Branding 101: How to Name a Cryptocurrency"

 Naming your business has become a vital part of launching your cryptocurrency.

 The name will be the first thing that your potential user base will notice.

 As you know, the cryptocurrency market can be so competitive in 2019.
 Your name needs to set you apart from the competition, draw people in and effectively sum up your brand.

 Even though naming can be a challenge for many crypto entrepreneurs, it should not have to feel like you’re stepping off an edge of a cliff with a blindfold over your eyes.